dynamoose/dynamoose/docs/_docs/schema.md

   expires: {
     ttl: 7*24*60*60, // 1 week in seconds
     attribute: 'ttl', // ttl will be used as the attribute name
-    returnExpiredItems: true // if expired items will be returned or not (default: true) }
+    returnExpiredItems: true, // if expired items will be returned or not (default: true)
+    defaultExpires: function () { // optional, will default to `ttl` if not defined, this function is mainly used to allow the expires to be set to null or undefined, without resetting to the normal default return null;
+    }
+  }
 });
 ```